mjiderhamn/classloader-leak-prevention/README.md

 ## Classloader leak detection / test framework

-The test framework has its own Maven module and its own documentation, see [classloader-leak-test-framework](classloader-leak-test-framework)
+The test framework has its own Maven module and its own documentation, see [classloader-leak-test-framework](classloader-leak-test-framework).

 ## Integration